gurleen-kaurr/TastyGo/README.md

-# Online Food Delivery (TastyGo)
+#  TastyGo – Online Food Ordering Website
 ![Banner Image](tastygo1.png)
 A Django-based online food delivery platform that allows users to browse products, view details, potentially create orders, and check order status.

-#  TastyGo – Online Food Ordering Website

 TastyGo is an online food ordering web application that allows users to browse food items, add them to a cart, and place orders easily.
 This project is built to simulate real-world food delivery platforms and to practice web development concepts.